Model Tenancy Act 2019: All You Wanted To Know

-In what could be termed as a major step to revive India's rental housing market, which had taken a severe beating due to the Coronavirus pandemic-induced socio-economic conditions, the union cabinet, on June 2, 2021, approved the draft Model Tenancy Act 2019.
-Now, the approved draft law will be circulated to states and union territories, so that they can make rental laws in line with the centrally-approved version.
+In what could be termed as a major step to revive India's rental housing market, which had taken a severe beating due to the Coronavirus pandemic-induced socio-economic conditions, the union cabinet, on June 2, 2021, approved the Model Tenancy Act 2019.
+The approved law was then circulated to states and union territories, so that they can make rental laws in line with the centrally-approved version.
 They may also make changes in their existing rental laws, to make it compliant with the new law.

 How Model Tenancy Act 2019 Will Change India’s Rental Market?